klavinslab/aquaverse/docs/protocol_developer/table.md

 end
 ```

-The pencil symbol next to Table cells indicates to the technician that input is required
+The pencil symbol next to Table cells indicates to the technician that input is required.

 <img src="docs/protocol_developer/images/table_images/7_input_table-1.png"
     alt="table allowing technician input for remaining volume"
     style="max-width: 300px"
     width="100%">

-To use this inputted data in the rest of the protocol, we can access the input for a specific table cell from the `ShowResponse` object using `get_table_response`, parameterized with the name of the key we specified (`:plasmid_volume`), and a `row`, or an `Operation`.
+To use this input data in the rest of the protocol, we can access the input for a specific table cell from the `ShowResponse` object using `get_table_response`, parameterized with the name of the key we specified (e.g. `:plasmid_volume`), and a `row`, or an `Operation`.
 The following code uses the inputted data to generate a `Table` that parrots back whatever data had just entered in the `record_volume_tab`

 ```ruby
 parrot_tab = operations.start_table